IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Government has an obligation to act with due diligence and address human rights issues in the private sphere.
 General Comment 16 from the *Committee on Economic, Social and Cultural Rights* states:

-> States parties must take appropriate measures to eliminate violence against men and women and act with due diligence to prevent, investigate, mediate, punish and redress acts of violence against them by private actors^[CESCR General Comment 16]
+> States parties must take appropriate measures to eliminate violence against men and women and act with due diligence to prevent, investigate, mediate, punish and redress acts of violence against them by private actors\[65]

 The Commission should monitor violations of human rights against men in the private sphere, including the government's due diligence to address these violations.
 The *Manual on Human Rights Monitoring* says:

-> Paying attention to the gender dimension of violations perpetrated in the private sphere also **means looking at violations perpetrated against boys and men**, such as sexual exploitation or abuse and some forms of child labour, as well as gender stereotypes about their primary role as breadwinners and not care givers, which are often overlooked.^[NManual on Human Rights Monitoring (Revised edition)]
+> Paying attention to the gender dimension of violations perpetrated in the private sphere also **means looking at violations perpetrated against boys and men**, such as sexual exploitation or abuse and some forms of child labour, as well as gender stereotypes about their primary role as breadwinners and not care givers, which are often overlooked.\[57]

 ### Treatment in the justice system

 There is bias against men in the New Zealand justice system.
-For example, men get longer sentences than women for the same crime due to [[judicial stereotyping]],^[Does gender really matter?: Criminal court decision making in New Zealand] and sentencing guidelines for sexual assault treat male and female perpetrators differently.^[@R_v_AM]
+For example, men get longer sentences than women for the same crime due to judicial stereotyping,\[34] and sentencing guidelines for sexual assault treat male and female perpetrators differently.\[71]

 The Commission should monitor: